State

 )

-A state can use more than one thing.
+A state can use multiple constructs.
+These can be adapters, runtime calls, or a mix of both.
 When multiple entries are needed, they are listed in a parenthesis block and separated by comma:

 module AuthModule